FireZenk/Kartographer/README.md

 # Kartographer

-An Android routing library for Kotlin based on Naviganto
+An Android routing library for Kotlin based on Naviganto and heavily inspired in HTTP protocol url schema; also, do you remember the name of that _Forerunner facility_? yeah

 ### GRADLE: